Galois action on the principal block and cyclic Sylow subgroups: Blocks with normal defect group

 Next we prove that $g\in G_\lambda$.
 We know that $\lambda^g =\lambda^a$ for some $a \in A$, and that $g \in G_\theta$.
 Since $G_\theta/CD$ is a $p'$-group, then $\lambda^{g^m}=\lambda$ for some integer $m$ relatively prime to $p$.
 In particular, $\lambda^{a^m}=\lambda$ and the order of $a$ as an element of ${\rm Gal}(\QQ(\lambda)/\QQ)={\rm Gal}(\mathbb{Q}(\xi_{o(\lambda)})/\mathbb{Q})$ divides $m$, which forces $a=1$ and $\lambda^g=\lambda$, as wanted. \end{proof}

-We may now describe the set $\irrz B ^{\sigma_1}$ in the case that a defect group of $B$ is normal.

-\begin{thm} Let $G$ be a finite group and let $p$ be a prime.
+\begin{lem} Let $G$ be a finite group and let $p$ be a prime.
 Suppose that $B$ is a block of $G$ with a normal defect group $D$.
 Let $b$ be a root of $B$ with canonical character $\theta$.
 Then

 where $\Phi(D)$ is the Frattini subgroup of $D$.
 Moreover, if $c \in {\rm Bl}(G_b|D)$ is the Fong-Reynolds correspondent of $B$, then